angular/angularfire/docs/2-retrieving-data-as-objects.md

 ## Create an object binding

-Data is retrieved through the `af.database` service.
+Data is retrieved through the `AngularFireDatabase` service.

 There are two ways to create an object binding: